Skip to main content

 The Leaderboard is a public ranking of traders on Jupiter Predict.

-Traders are identified by their truncated wallet address.
-The Leaderboard is purely informational and does not affect trading.
+Traders are identified by truncated wallet address.
+The Leaderboard is informational and does not affect trading.

 On-Chain Costs